Is Classical a Good Fit?

 Educational Philosophy

-Our mission is to return to a focus on academic excellence – meaning highlighting the foundational skills of core subjects using mostly direct instruction and predicated on student accountability, which we believe is the best way to develop 21st century skills among students.
+Our mission is to return to a focus on academic excellence – meaning highlighting the foundational skills of core subjects using mostly explicit instruction and predicated on student accountability, which we believe is the best way to develop 21st century skills among students.

 The vision of the school is to equip students for citizenship through a teaching of the liberal arts and sciences and a grounding in civic virtue.